-Welcome to the VA Handbook!
+Welcome to the

-My name is Joanne Munro.
-I set up my Virtual Assistant business in 2008 within a week of discovering what one was, walked out of my f/t job in June 2009 to see if I would sink or swim, and now I have an extremely satisfying career and can work anywhere in the world.
+I set up my VA business in 2008 within a week of discovering what one was, walked out of my f/t job in June 2009 to see if I would sink or swim, and now I have an extremely satisfying career and frequently work from my laptop in countries all around the world.

 And I want to help you do the same.